ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-trial-agents-sharepoint-powershell.md

 ## What you need to prepare for the trial access

-Beginning in December 2024, as a SharePoint admin you can use the [SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell) to manage access to the trial for users without Copilot licenses.
+Beginning in December 2024, you, as a SharePoint admin, can use the [SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell) to manage access to the trial for users without Copilot licenses.

 You can manage the trial access to agents in SharePoint by following these steps: